maneshkarun/producthunt-products-etl/README.md

 ### Steps to run the project

-- Clone the repository
+#### 1. Clone the repository
 ```bash
 git clone https://github.com/maneshkarun/producthunt-product-etl-pipeline.git
 ```
-- Modify variables.tf & run the terraform script
+#### 2. Modify variables.tf & run the terraform script
 ```bash
 cd terraform
 nano variables.tf
 ```
-Make the following changes in the variables of the `variables.tf` file
+- Make the following changes in the variables of the `variables.tf` file
-  - `project_id` - <enter your GCP project id>
+  - `project_id` - enter your GCP project id
-  - `gcs_bucket_name` - <enter your GCS bucket name>
+  - `gcs_bucket_name` - enter your GCS bucket name
-  - `bq_dataset_name` - <enter your BigQuery dataset name>
+**I recommend you not to change the default value of `bq_dataset_name`.
+If you want to change, please make sure to modify the SQL queries of data exporter blocks and schema.yml of the dbt model inside Mage to represent the same.**
 ```bash
 terraform init
 terraform plan
 terraform apply
 ```
-- Modify the .env file and run the docker-compose file of Mage
+#### 3. Modify the .env file and run the docker-compose file of Mage
 ```bash
 cd ..
 cd mage
 ```
-Copy and Paste your google service account key file inside the mage directory and rename it to `my-creds.json`
+- Copy and Paste your google service account key file inside the mage directory and rename it to `my-creds.json`
 ```bash
 cp dev.env .env
 rm dev.env